mgnslndh/NCicode/README.markdown

 NCicode
 =======

-NCicode is a .NET parser library for the Cicode programming language.
+NCicode is a .NET parser library for the Cicode programming language written in C#

-The reason I am working on this parser is to be able to use it as a component for future projects that I have ideas for.
+The goal of this project is to create a complete parser for the Cicode programming language that can be used as a component for building Cicode tools.

 Cicode
 ------